MaxLap/activerecord_where_assoc/README.md

 # Uses multiple associations.
 # Uses a hash as 2nd parameter to do the conditions
 my_user.posts.where_assoc_exists([:comments, :author], honest: true, is_admin: true)

+# Find any post that has reached its maximum number of allowed comments
+# Uses a string on the left side (first parameter) to refer to a column in the previous table.
+Post.where_assoc_count("posts.max_comments_allowed", :==, :comments)
 ```

 ## Usage tips